H2Obst/OSCS-Task/README.md

 # OSCS-Task
-Recreation of an old university task in C, to get familiar with CMake
+Recreation of an old university task in C, to get familiar with CMake and GitHub Actions.